metabase/metabase/docs/administration-guide/databases/bigquery.md

 You can click on **Explore this data** to have **Metabot** summarize the tables in your dataset, or click on the **I'm good thanks** to return to **Metabase Admin** mode.

-Give Metabase some time to sync with BigQuery, then exit the Admin mode, click on **Browse Data**, find your dataabase, and start exploring your data!
+Give Metabase some time to sync with BigQuery, then exit the Admin mode, click on **Browse Data**, find your database, and start exploring your data!

 ![Actions](../images/database-actions.png)